acm-projects/FixIT/README.md

   **Full-stack:**

+  - Implement ability to convert speech to text capabilities.
-  - Research integration of Open AI for personalized recommendations
+  - Research integration of Open AI for personalized recommendations.

   **Dev Night 3:**